ballerina-platform/ballerina-lang/stdlib/ballerina-builtin/src/main/ballerina/file/Package.md

 }
 ```

-The sample give below shows how an endpoint is used to listen to the local folder and identify events, such as creating a new file.
+The sample given below shows how an endpoint is used to listen to the local folder and identify events, such as creating a new file.

 The `onCreate()` resource method gets invoked when a file is created inside the `target/fs` folder.
 In addition to the above operations, `onDelete()` and `onModify()` methods can be used to listen to the delete and modify events respectively.